 2.17 “Special Assessment” means an assessment by the Association for the purpose of defraying, in whole or in part, the costs of any new acquisitions and/or new capital improvement, construction or reconstruction or unexpected or extraordinary repair, maintenance or replacement of the Project or any part thereof, or for any expense incurred as provided in this Declaration, or in the event that the Assessment assessed for any particular year is or will become inadequate to meet the expenses of the Association, such assessment being authorized pursuant to the terms and conditions provided herein, as more particularly described in Section 8.6.

-2.18 “Transition Date” means the date upon which the authority and responsibility to administer and manage the Association and the project, subject to this Declaration and the Bylaws, passes to the Association.
-The Transition Date will be earlier of (1) the date designated by Declarant in a written notice to the Owners, which date may, at Declarant’s election, be any date after this Declaration has been recorded: or (2) the one hundred twentieth (120th) day after closing by Declarant of the first sale of a Unit to a bona fide purchaser.
+2.18 “Transition Date” was the date upon which the authority and responsibility to administer and manage the Association and the project, subject to this Declaration and the Bylaws, passed to the Association.
+The Transition Date occurred on the one hundred twentieth (120th) day after closing by Original Declarant of the first sale of a Unit to a bona fide purchaser.